JohnCharlesBent/Jazz-HR-Job-Feed/README.md

 Currently the script just runs a check for jobs in the XML feed.
 If the wp_posts table has a job that *is not in the XML feed* then the job data is deleted from the WP database.
 If the job feed has a job that is in the job feed but *not in the database* then that job is added.
 The script includes an email option that can send an email to an account with the status of the cron job when it is run.

 Currently this script is not being run as a cron job for any site Tiz Inc. supports.
 This script exists merely as an option if a site owner wants an automated means of clearing out old jobs and adding new ones to the database.
 If the site is using the display short code with the XML being directly pulled into the page then this cron script is largely superfluous.

+## To Do <a name="#to-do"></a>
+---

+The following are some options that could be considered if you wanted to extend the functionality of this plugin...

+- Modify JAZZ HR Feed Information form to allow adding multiple XML job feeds.

+- Add "Delete This Job" button to the "Jobs Currently In Database section" / tie button click to an AJAX function that deletes the WP post and post meta for that job.

+- Modify short code to accept attributes allowing for either display of data directly from the XML feed or jobs saved to the WordPress database.

+- Modify short code to merge data from two or more job feeds together.